Doorways in the Sand: Structure

 Zelazny experimented with a number of narrative techniques.
-Doorways uses a flashforward technique which can be confused with flashback.
+Doorways in the Sand uses a flashforward technique which can be confused with flashback.
 Zelazny himself used the term flashback: Once I knew what the story was to be, I ran it, a piece at a time, through a flashback machine, using the suspense-heightening flashback trick so frequently and predictably that the practice intentionally parodied the device itself.

 Zelazny divided most chapters into two to five sections, placed the most mysterious or exciting part first, then arranged the other pieces of the narrative out of sequence.
 His use of this method had a mixed reception.